-To protect our environment and recover more precious resources, the Victorian Government is banning all e-waste from landfill from 1 July 2019.
+To protect our environment and recover more precious resources, the Victorian Government has banned all e-waste from landfill as of 1 July 2019.

 What is E-waste?